 1. This Schedule forms part of the CDCM and the EDCMs.
 It describes the methodology for the calculation of discount percentages for the purpose of determining certain LDNO use of system charges under Schedules 16, 17 and 18.

 1A.
-In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Parties will populate the PCDM model version 1.0 when issued by the Panel in accordance with Clause 14.5.3.
+In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Parties will populate the price control disaggregation model (PCDM) model version 1.0 when issued by the Panel in accordance with Clause 14.5.3.